 1. When were you interested in living this lifestyle?

 Minimalism first piqued my interest in 2012.
 I was living in a small apartment in a big city, with lots of stuff and not much space.
-At the time I was teaching in Montessori environment; in the Montessori classroom there is a designated spot for each and every thing, and the space is beautifully free of clutter.
+At the time I was teaching in a Montessori environment; in the Montessori classroom there is a designated spot for each and every thing, and the space is beautifully free of clutter.
 (Montessori itself isn’t “minimalism” per se, but they have a lot in common.)
 Letting things breathe, making room for my head and heart, made a lot of sense that dreary, cramped winter—I’d seen that even toddlers could learn how to do it!
 Since then I’ve started to think about minimalism as more of a worldview (although it certainly still does play a major role in my physical space).
 But now it plays a part in what I eat, how I conduct business, what I say, and what I commit to, too.

 2. By living a minimalist way, have you saved money?

 Yes and no. Every time I don’t buy something I want and would have just gone ahead and gotten before I started thinking and living this way, I save money.
 But in some ways, minimalism costs more: you buy less, but better, which can be expensive up front.
 And if you purge things you don’t use, or want, or need—or things that don’t “bring you joy”—you sort of feel like you’re throwing money out the window.
 And if you end up replacing those things because you actually do need them, that’s exactly what you’re doing!

 3. How did you start minimizing items, clothes, etc?